 Sally Mason joined AGB Search in 2015.
-Dr. Mason is president emerita of the University of Iowa, having served as the institution’s 20th president from August 1, 2007 to July 31, 2015.
+Dr. Mason is President Emerita of the University of Iowa, having served as the institution’s 20th president from August 1, 2007 to July 31, 2015.
+Since joining the firm, Dr. Mason has assisted a variety of leadership searches for both public and private institutions, including:

 Dr. Mason has held many leadership positions in higher education and national organizations, including president of the Council of Colleges of Arts and Sciences; member of the board of directors of the American Council on Education (ACE); member of the executive committee of the Committee on Institutional Cooperation (CIC); member of the Board of Directors of Campus Compact, the national coalition of college and university presidents committed to fulfilling the civic purposes of higher education; chair of the Iowa Coordinating Council for Post-High School Education (ICCPHSE); and co-chair of the Task Force on National Energy Policy and Midwestern Competitiveness of the Chicago Council on Global Affairs.